Jump to:

 Weight-bearing radiographs of the foot and ankle remain the gold standard for the diagnosis of adult-acquired flatfoot deformity.
 Anteroposterior, lateral and hindfoot views should be obtained.

 • Anteroposterior (AP) view: Forefoot abduction and talar head uncoverage may be demonstrated.
-Different parameters have been described to assess talar head uncoverage, including the anterior talus-first metatarsal angle (normal, 0° to 20°), talonavicular coverage angle (normal<7°), talonavicular uncoverage percent (normal, 10% to 30%), and lateral incongruency angle (normal, 5°26°).
+Different parameters have been described to assess talar head uncoverage, including the anterior talus-first metatarsal angle (normal, 0°; flatfoot: mild >4°,moderate >15°, severe >30°)talonavicular coverage angle (normal<7°, flatfoot >7°), talonavicular uncoverage percent (normal, 10% to 30%; flatfoot >30%), and lateral incongruency angle (normal, 5° = –26°; flatfoot >26°)

-• Lateral radiographs view: Naviculocuneiform and first tarsometatarsal joint collapse should also be investigated [1].
-The lateral talar-first metatarsal angle (Meary angle) is evaluated which is the angle between the longitudinal axes of the talus and first metatarsal (normal, 0° 4°).
-Calcaneal pitch is used to measure the angle between a line drawn along the most inferior part of the calcaneus and the supporting surface or the transverse plane (normal, 10° to 20°).
+• Lateral radiographs view: Naviculocuneiform and first tarsometatarsal joint collapse should be investigated.
+The lateral talar-first metatarsal angle (Meary angle) is the angle between the longitudinal axes of the talus and first metatarsal (normal, 0° + 10°; flatfoot often >20°, apex directed plantarly).
+Calcaneal pitch is defined as the angle between the line parallel to the ground and the line along the inferior inclination axis of the calcaneus (normal, 20°–30°; flatfoot <20°)

 Supplemental assessment tools